 Brands such as Lush and Pret A Manger give their in-store staff the ability and discretion to offer full-sized products and free drinks to customers.
 Often, these moments will truly make a customer’s day and won’t be forgotten for a while.
 Lush accompany their random acts of kindness with a Pay It Forward card, encouraging the recipient to then create a random act of kindness for another person.
 This is very much in-line with their ethics, values and beliefs as a brand, and this helps to reinforce it in their day-to-day operations.

 Many small businesses are also offering Pay It Forward campaigns, where restaurants, coffee shops and cafes are allowing customers to pay for an additional coffee or meal with their own purchase, which can be claimed by someone in need.

 For online businesses, random acts of kindness can be as simple as a handwritten note in their package.
-If you are selling a product that you know is a gift, wrap it for free for your customer.
+If you're selling a product that you know is a gift, wrap it for free for your customer.
 Remote customer service teams should be given the autonomy to offer discounts, upgrades or free gifts at their discretion too — this can help ease customer problems and make the day of customers who are displaying kindness.

 Customer loyalty gifts and tokens of appreciation don’t have to be expensive or time-intensive to create.
 However, using some of your marketing budget to keep current customers happy is an excellent use of resources that will pay huge dividends and deliver a great ROI.
 Don’t forget that brand advocates promote your brand for free, bring in new customers at a very low cost and are more likely to continue to purchase from you.
-Your current customer base can be the lifeblood of your business, so implement a few of the above customer loyalty appreciation ideas to give back, and by doing so, new customers will also benefit from these perks, creating a cycle of positive customer relationships.
+Your current customer base is the lifeblood of your business, so implement a few of the above customer loyalty appreciation ideas to give back, and by doing so, new customers will also benefit from these perks, creating a cycle of positive customer relationships.